-Mason County is a member in good standing in the NFIP, and does incorporate regulatory authority within its land use planning.
+As indicated, Mason County is a member in good standing in the NFIP, and does incorporate regulatory authority within its land use planning, as does the City of Shelton (see City of Shelton Annex in Volume 2 for additional compliance information).
 Table 7-2 presents the NFIP policy status as of January 31, 2017.
 Table 7-3 illustrates the number of policies in force in 2022 (last full year of reporting).

 Comparison of the 2017 data to that of 2023 shows a reduced number of policies for both the County and the City of Shelton.
 For the County, coverage fell by 53 policies from 421 to 368, a loss of approximately 14 percent.
 Insurance in force rose slightly, which would demonstrate the increased cost in real estate values, particularly since the premiums in force fell.
-The City of Shelton lost approximately 55 percent of their policies in force, falling from 22 in 2017 to 10 in 2022.
+The City of Shelton lost approximately 50 percent of their policies in force, falling from 22 in 2017 to 11 in 2022.